Is Delta-8 THC Legal in Massachusetts? (April 2023 Update)

 Massachusetts Bill H4001

-However, the Massachusetts Department of Agricultural Resources (MDAR) released a statement on December 12, 2022 saying that the sale and manufacture of hemp-derived delta-8 products is illegal:
+However, the Massachusetts Department of Agricultural Resources (MDAR), which has jurisdiction over hemp-derived products in the state, released a statement on December 12, 2022 saying that the sale and manufacture of hemp-derived delta-8 products is illegal:

 While the 2018 Farm Bill did remove hemp from the Controlled Substance Act, it did not impact the control status of THC or other synthetically derived cannabinoids, thus delta-8 THC remains a controlled substance regardless of the source.
 M.G.L.c.
 128, Section 117 specifically authorizes MDAR to determine the reasonable commercial uses for hemp.
 As a result, MDAR has prohibited the sale and manufacture of any hemp-derived delta-8 products within or in the Commonwealth.